mikiasgoitom/FoP-II--project/README.md

 # FoP-II--project
-#Library Managment Program
+Library Managment Program
-#This program was built to help librarians and libraries with mundane tasks.
+# This program was built to help librarians and libraries with mundane tasks.
-#-The full program is in the final folder
+- The full program is in the final folder